Chuck Collins

-Chuck Collins (born October 19, 1959) is an American author and a senior scholar at the Institute for Policy Studies in Washington, DC, where he directs the Program on Inequality and the Common Good.
+Chuck Collins (born October 19, 1959) is an American author and a senior scholar at the Institute for Policy Studies in Washington, D.C., where he directs the Program on Inequality and the Common Good.
 He is also co-founder of Wealth for Common Good.
 He is an expert on economic inequality in the US, and has pioneered efforts to bring together investors and business leaders to speak out publicly against corporate practices and economic policies that increase economic inequality.

 Collins is the great-grandson of Oscar F. Mayer, the founder of the Oscar Mayer meat processing brand.

 Early life

-Collins was born in Madison, Wisconsin and grew up in suburban Detroit where he attended the Cranbrook Schools.
-At age 7, he witnessed the 1967 Detroit riots and became concerned about inequality.
+Collins was born in Madison, Wisconsin, and grew up in suburban Detroit where he attended the Cranbrook Schools.
+At age seven, he witnessed the 1967 Detroit riots and became concerned about inequality.
 He was involved in social change, including Earth Day 1970.
 He raised money for guide dogs and informed his neighborhood about the environment at a young age.

 Collins first gained public attention in 1985, when he gave an inheritance of $500,000 to several foundations at the age of 26.
 When his libertarian conservative father Edward learned of his intentions, he was afraid his son was a Marxist, though Collins instead stated that he would rather be called a "Gandhian or Christian" and later left to live in a commune.

-Education

-Collins is a graduate of Hampshire College (Bachelor of Arts, 1984), and holds a master's degree (1987) from the School of Community Economic Development at Southern New Hampshire University.